 Ms. Loranger has counseled and represented financial institutions, and their subsidiaries, manufacturers, distributors and vendors in complex assignments and high-profile class actions, responding to specific needs and concerns by providing clients with practical legal and risk management advice, based on their business and reputational priorities.
+She has experience in defending, with success, high-profile cases involving insider trading and market manipulation accusations, and leading complex internal investigations, some of which involve cross-border issues.

 Ms. Loranger has appeared before courts of all jurisdictions, including the Supreme Court of Canada, the Québec Court of Appeal, the Superior Court, and various regulators, arbitrators and mediators.